 Last October I began a series on Outer Joins, which explored a number of different ways to display summarized information in a grid, and at the time I concluded that the “fastest” method was to leverage the FileMaker relational model.
 And it was plenty fast, locally… and not too bad on a LAN… and technically,… Continue reading Fast Grid Displays on a WAN

+Editor’s note: for additional thoughts on this subject see Fast Summaries Revisited and Fast Summaries Re-revisited.
 Have you ever wished you could pull the values from a summary report, and use them in a script or a calculation?
 Back in the FileMaker 6 days, Mikhail Edoshin introduced a technique to do just that.
-He called the technique Fast Summaries, and I came to employ it extensively in my own solutions.
+He called… Continue reading Fast Summaries

 [10 June 2018: includes updated material from my recent dotFMP presentation.]
 [30 May 2018: check out my reassessment of the Fast Summary technique here.]
 Here are files that were demoed or referred to during my “Virtual List on Steroids” DIG-FM presentation on Thursday, May 10th, 2018 (VLR = “virtual list reporting).